kmatch98/CircuitPython_textMap/README.md

+# What it does
-**What it does:** Memory-conserving text graphics handling for CircuitPython, including colored text boxes.
+Memory-conserving text graphics handling for CircuitPython, including colored text boxes.

 # Usage